milochase13/APP-Scraper/README.md

 1. [mode].jsonlist
   {
-     - 'url' : url of html page data taken from
+   \emsp  - 'url' : url of html page data taken from
      - 'speeches' : each new author/speaker creates a speech
              - 'speaker' : author/speaker of speech
              - 'paragraphs' : list of paragraphs in given speech (as String)